-On 8 July 2021, Royal Mail responded to Whistl's request, advising it could not accept the application because of USPA 5 concerns and the practical difficulties it would raise:

-"We do not consider that it would be appropriate to accept and take forward your request as currently drafted as a formal Access New Service Request.
-This is primarily because if we were to proceed with providing you with this type of service in access, under the existing Access Letters Contract, and pursuant to the strict requirements of the USP Access Condition, this would raise very significant USPA5 and other operational difficulties for us."

-- 3.7 The specific concerns relating to USPA 5 that Royal Mail set out can be summarised as follows: - a) concerns relating to tracking data being available for all its Retail colleagues to see and potentially use; and - b) undermining the existing ring-fencing arrangements within Royal Mail by creating a hybrid system which could create confusion for Royal Mail Wholesale employees as a result of mixing "certain types of Wholesale data so that some is within the ring-fence, and some is not".
-41 - 3.8 At the same time, Royal Mail set out its view that it would not be appropriate, or feasible, for Whistl to give consent to disclosure under USPA 5.4(b):

-"The service would need to be made available to all access customers and we would therefore need a general consent from all operators before designing the service and making it generally available (as otherwise we would be at risk of discriminating against those who are unwilling to give their consent).
-Our view is that the carve out in USPA5.4(b) is designed for one-off disclosures of specific information - not an ongoing, permanent waiver in relation to all information for a particular product, namely tracking information for General Large Letters."
+- On 8 July 2021, Royal Mail responded to Whistl's request, advising it could not accept the application because of USPA 5 concerns and the practical difficulties it would raise: - "We do not consider that it would be appropriate to accept and take forward your request as currently drafted as a formal Access New Service Request.
+This is primarily because if we were to proceed with providing you with this type of service in access, under the existing Access Letters Contract, and pursuant to the strict requirements of the USP Access Condition, this would raise very significant USPA5 and other operational difficulties for us." - 3.7 The specific concerns relating to USPA 5 that Royal Mail set out can be summarised as follows: - a) concerns relating to tracking data being available for all its Retail colleagues to see and potentially use; and - b) undermining the existing ring-fencing arrangements within Royal Mail by creating a hybrid system which could create confusion for Royal Mail Wholesale employees as a result of mixing "certain types of Wholesale data so that some is within the ring-fence, and some is not".41 - 3.8 At the same time, Royal Mail set out its view that it would not be appropriate, or feasible, for Whistl to give consent to disclosure under USPA 5.4(b): - "The service would need to be made available to all access customers and we would therefore need a general consent from all operators before designing the service and making it generally available (as otherwise we would be at risk of discriminating against those who are unwilling to give their consent).
+Our view is that the carve out in USPA5.4(b) is designed for one-off disclosures of specific information not an ongoing, permanent waiver in relation to all information for a particular product, namely tracking information for General Large Letters." - 3.9 Royal Mail also explained the practical difficulties this hybrid approach would have, particularly in relation to IT systems:

-41 Except where otherwise stated or qualified, by "ring-fencing", we refer to Royal Mail's practice of using separate systems to reduce the risk of information that has been provided to Royal Mail Wholesale from being shared with Royal Mail Retail
+41 Except where otherwise stated or qualified, by "ring-fencing", we refer to Royal Mail's practice of using separate systems to reduce the risk of information that has been provided to Royal Mail Wholesale from being shared with Royal Mail Retail.